Poland men's national volleyball team: 2017

 De Giorgi made his debut as a head coach of Poland in friendly match with Iran without losing any set, on 20 May 2017.
 The match was a goodbye match for notable libero Krzysztof Ignaczak, who officially ended up his career in national team.
 Then Poland took part in intercontinental round of the 2017 FIVB World League.
 In first week, Poland beat Brazil (3–2) and Italy (3–1), but lost match with Iran (1–3).
 Overall, Poland won 4 and lost 5 meetings.
 They lost a chance to advance to Final Six after losing match with United States (1–3) on 18 June.
 In final standing Poland took 8th place.

 Poland took part in annual friendly tournament 2017 Memorial of Hubert Jerzy Wagner in 11–13 August 2017.
 On day 1, they lost with France (2–3) and next day they beat Canada led by their previous head coach Stephane Antiga (3–0).
 These two matches were played by main players of team without any relevant changes in squad.
 In last match with Russia, coach De Giorgi decided to check extended squad and young players.
 Poland easily lost first two sets and made a contact in third set.
 Poland won after tie-break and achieved 7th win of the Memorial of Hubert Jerzy Wagner.
 The victory was provided mainly by some newbies in senior national team Łukasz Kaczmarek, Jakub Kochanowski, Bartłomiej Lemański and also by few young players, who debuted in previous year like Artur Szalpuk.
 Head coach De Giorgi had an intention to announce team roster for upcoming 2017 European Championship, but after match with Russia he changed his mind and said he is going to do it few days later.

 Poland took part in the 2017 European Championships.
 The national team opened Championships with loss at National Stadium, Warsaw in front of more than 60.000 fans (with Serbia).
 Then they won twice (3–0) with Finland and Estonia.
 On 30 August 2017 Polish national team was beaten by Slovenia in playoffs.
 The atmosphere in the team was not the best and the head coach failed to draw conclusions from the defeat, so PZPS fired Ferdinando De Giorgi on 20 September.

 2018–2021: Vital Heynen

 PZPS chose a new head coach out of three candidates: Piotr Gruszka, Andrzej Kowal and Vital Heynen.
 On 7 February 2018 Heynen was chosen in explicit voting.
 Heynen has also agreed to the condition that the PZPS can dismiss him at the end of any season without paying any compensation.
+In 2018, he led the Polish national team to victory at the FIVB Volleyball World Championship.
+His other successes with the team include silver medal at the World Cup and bronze medals at the Nations League and the European Volleyball Championship in 2019.